fathyb/html2svg/readme.md

 ### Docker

-> We use `docker run` instead of `Dockerfile` for building Chromium to support incremental building
+> We use `docker run` instead of `Dockerfile` for building Chromium to support incremental building.

 ```shell
 # Create the build environment